danielsen/buildmail/README.md

   * **path** - path to a file that will be used as the content
   * **href** - URL that will be used as the content

+  * **bypass** - *bool*
+If bypass is true quoted-printable or base64 encoding will be skipped for this payload.
+It effectively allows you to set raw content to the payload and can be thought of as a simplified version of the setRaw method.

 **Example**